Each airline in Europe has its own set of rules, and believe me, the last thing you want is to be hit with unexpected fees at the gate.

 What Counts As Carry-On Luggage?

-Carry-on luggage is the bag you’re allowed to bring into the airplane cabin with you, and there are generally two types to consider.
+Carry-on luggage is the bag you’re allowed to bring into the airplane cabin with you.
+Ad it can be either free, or paid, or both of course.

 Free Carry-On